 Level 1.
-The firm did not have any level 1 cash instruments as of December 2021.
+The firm did not have any level 1 cash instruments as of December 2022.

 Level 2.
-Level 2 cash instruments include commodities, other debt obligations, certain equity securities and most corporate debt instruments.
+Level 2 cash instruments include other debt obligations, most corporate debt instruments and most commodities.

 Valuations of level 2 cash instruments can be verified to quoted prices, recent trading activity for identical or similar instruments, broker or dealer quotations or alternative pricing sources with reasonable levels of price transparency.
 Consideration is given to the nature of the quotations (e.g., indicative or executable) and the relationship of recent market activity to the prices provided from alternative pricing sources.